The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

-I find this relationship model isn’t as strong as it once was.
+This relationship model isn’t as strong as it once was.
 It’s not promoted and senior engineers frankly don’t have the time.

 It’s because companies are going leaner.
-They don’t have the resources for mentorship type programs.
+They don’t have the resources for mentorship-type programs.

 Even if the junior engineer is like a chicken with its head cut off.